-Flow regulators are called flow control valves or flow valves (also called throughflow valve or throttle valve).
+Flow regulators are called flow control valves or flow regulators (also called flow-through valve or throttle valve).
 These valves are used to regulate the flow rate of the medium used.
 Flow control valves are used in hydraulics and pneumatics to regulate the flow of hydraulic fluid or compressed air.

 Flow control valves are divided into: